Bionif92/Cursos-de-Programacion/Javascript.md

 ```

 it returns the deleted elements and mutate the array.
-`splice (where to start, how many delete(for all p, add more data)`
+`splice (where to start, how many delete(for all put nothing), add more data)`

+can put the animal.splice iun
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjI1NzMxMzksLTIwMDg1NDU4ODMsLTYwMj
-ExOTc0NywxMTQ1NjY1Nzg0LC0yMDM5ODcxMjY1LC0xNzAwMDAz
-ODBdfQ==
+eyJoaXN0b3J5IjpbMTc3NzY1NjY1MiwtMjAwODU0NTg4MywtNj
+AyMTE5NzQ3LDExNDU2NjU3ODQsLTIwMzk4NzEyNjUsLTE3MDAw
+MDM4MF19
 -->